how to start your search, tips and tricks

 Due to the high demand for student housing in and around Utrecht, finding a room or studio on your own can take up a lot of time and effort.
 It is important to take this in consideration and start your search several months prior to your admission.
-An added difficulty can be looking for a room in a shared house when still abroad, as the housemates, but also the landlord, will usually want to meet with you.
+An added difficulty can be that the housemates, but also the landlord, will usually want to meet with you.

 - Suggest to attend the viewings via skype if you are still abroad

 - Consider coming to the Netherlands before the start of the semester in order to attend the viewings in person

 - Consider accepting temporary housing for the start of the semester from where you can continue your search to a more permanent place to stay

 - Increase your chances of finding housing by also searching in surrounding towns and cities